-- A 1-credit course that invites science and mathematics students to explore teaching as a career by providing first-hand experience co-teaching science/math lessons in local elementary classrooms.
+- Step 1 is a 1-credit course that invites science, engineering, and mathematics students to explore teaching as a career by providing first-hand experience co-teaching science and math lessons in local elementary classrooms.

 - Master teachers provide ongoing support and feedback.

-- Meets weekly on CU campus (1.25 hours/week) and involves 5 additional visits to a local elementary school.
+- Step 1 meets weekly on the CU campus (1.25 hours/week) and involves 5 additional visits to a local elementary school.

-- After this course, you take Step 2 (EDUC 2030), which has a similar structure to Step 1, but in the context of middle school math or science teaching.
+- After this course, you can take Step 2 (EDUC 2030), which has a similar structure to Step 1, but in the context of middle school science or math teaching.

-- The CU Teach program is a four-year degree/licensure program that allows students to complete a rigorous education in a mathematics or science major and fulfill the requirements for a Colorado initial teaching license in Secondary (grades 7-12) Mathematics or Secondary Science.
+- The CU Teach program is a four-year degree/licensure program that allows students to complete a rigorous education in a science, engineering, and mathematics major and fulfill the requirements for a Colorado initial teaching license in Secondary Science or Mathematics.

-- For complete details on applying to CU Teach and course plans for science, engineering and mathematics majors, please click here for Math education or click here for Science education.
+- For complete details on applying to CU Teach and course plans for science, engineering and mathematics majors, please click here for Science teacher licensure or click here for Math teacher licensure.

 Scholarship and Internship Opportunities:

 - CU Teach students may be eligible for a number of scholarships including Americorps and Noyce Fellowship.
-For more detailed CU Teach scholarship information click here.
+Click here for more detailed CU Teach scholarship information.

 - For detailed scholarship and financial aid information for all programs in the School of Education, click here.

 - In addition, CU Teach students have opportunities to complete paid internships in local nonprofit science and mathematics organizations.
 For example, Science Discovery and the Knowles Science Teaching Foundation offer very attractive opportunities for both science and math teacher candidates.

 A Unique University Experience:

-- CU Teach students form a close community in which they can share experiences of college life through many special university resources devoted to them.
+- CU Teach students form a close community in which they share experiences of college life through many special university resources devoted to them.
 The CU Teach student group provides professional, academic, and social support for students in the CU Teach program.
-They continue to support each other after graduation through a network that is part of the CU Teach new teacher induction program.
+They continue to support each other after graduation through a network that is part of the CU Teach New Teacher Induction Program.

 Support from Master Teachers: